 What are the best USB turntables?

 The Sony PS-HX500 is a strong runner-up with ultramodern features, hi-res vinyl digitization, and sound that is second to none.
 It allows you to connect both digital and analog outputs simultaneously, that way you can record tracks on a computer and listen to them through your sound system at the same time.
-We’re also fans of its simple plug-and-play setup.
+If you’re looking for a cheaper version of this, the Sony PS-LX310BT is just as dynamic and feature-heavy.

 Then there is the Denon DP-450USB, a chic turntable designed for at-home listening that delivers adequate sound and has an auto sensor that automatically stops the player when reaching the end of a record.
-The Pro-Ject Elemental Phono USB is a strong option with a futuristic setup, ultramodern design, and plugins for vinyl restoration.
-It’s an audio product that enhances the décor of any room it occupies, while also filling it with bright sound to enjoy the subtle nuances in complex recordings.
+We consider it the best semi-automatic USB turntable out there for the price.

 The best USB turntables you can buy today